 Yemen Country Report

 The ongoing civil war is the key obstacle to investment in Yemen.
-Foreign companies entering the country have to factor in severe risks to personnel and property, although the intensity of such challenges vary considerably by province, with potential future partition between the north and south key areas of risk.
+Foreign companies entering the country have to factor in significant risks to personnel and property, although the intensity of such challenges vary considerably by province, with potential future partition between the north and south key areas of risk.
 Severe operational obstacles also exist in the form of poor infrastructure and an underdeveloped and poor-quality road network.